broadinstitute/ABC-Enhancer-Gene-Prediction/README.md

 We have found that, for most genes, using an average Hi-C profile in the ABC model gives approximately equally good performance as using a cell-type specific Hi-C profile.
 To facilitate making ABC predictions in a large panel of cell types, including those without cell type-specific Hi-C data, we have provided an average Hi-C profile (averaged across 10 cell lines).

-TO DO:
+### Format of Hi-C data
-[PL Scaling of Hi-C]
+The ABC model supports two Hi-C data formats.

-[bedpe vs juicebox formats]
+* Juicer format: three column format representation of a Hi-C matrix.

-### Description of Average Hi-C data provided
+* bedpe format: More general format which can support variable and arbitrary bin sizes.

-[TO DO:]
+### Average Hi-C
-Average Hi-C data can be downloaded from: <ftp://ftp.broadinstitute.org/outgoing/lincRNA/average_hic/>
+The celltypes used for averaging are: GM12878, NHEK, HMEC, RPE1, THP1, IMR90, HUVEC, HCT116, K562, KBM7

-GM12878, NHEK, HMEC, RPE1, THP1, IMR90, HUVEC, HCT116, K562, KBM7
+Average Hi-C data can be downloaded from: <ftp://ftp.broadinstitute.org/outgoing/lincRNA/average_hic/average_hic.v2.191020.tar.gz> (20 GB)

 ### Pipeline to Download Hi-C data